Mumsnet and Mr Mueller*

 I have previously seen evidence that Andreas Mueller monitors my activities closely.
 In my honest opinion, it seems likely that he knew I was vulnerable at the time of the incident described below.

 On 21 January 2026, Andreas Mueller published a document on his crowdfunding page that contained my personal data, along with that of dozens of other people.
-This included names, photographs, and comments people had made on an organisational intranet forum, which the organisation's policies would normally forbid releasing to the public.
+This included names, photographs, and comments people had made on Defra group's Yammer forums, which Defra's policies would normally forbid releasing to the public.
 The vast majority of people whose data was published were not party to the tribunal case; at most, they were bystanders to the events that triggered it.
 Some, like me, had written comments in support of transgender colleagues.
 Others had identified themselves as transgender or stated they had transgender family members.
 Their employment details could have been deduced from the context.
 In my honest opinion, the potential for this information to be misused for harassment should have been obvious.

 The CrowdJustice platform, where Andreas Mueller had his fundraising site, removed the document containing my personal data on 20 February 2026.
 I believe this was done in response to a complaint and because sharing such information violates their policies.
 But the fact remains that the document was available online for a full month, on a page aimed at "gender critical" people, and any number of people with any sort of intentions may have downloaded a copy.